jpmvferreira/gwcatalog/README.md

 Here we provide the data found in GWTC-1, GWTC-2 and GWTC-3, with the redshifts, luminosity distances and errors coming directly from the previously mentioned database, symmetrizing both the redshift and luminosity distance error and then propagate the redshift error to the luminosity distance.

+These are not necessarily standard siren events, however they can be used for testing purposes.

 To obtain that data simply call the function with no arguments:
 ```python
 redshifts, distances, errors = gwc.GWTC()